morrowmoss-studios/PocketHaven/README.md

 ---

 ## 🍄 Legal Disclaimer
-This software, including all code, assets, art, concepts, and related materials, is proprietary to MorrowMoss Studios and pertains specifically to the project **PocketHaven**.
+This software, including all code, assets, art, concepts, and related materials, is proprietary to MorrowMoss Studios LTD and pertains specifically to the project **PocketHaven**.

 Unauthorized copying, modification, distribution, or commercial use of this software or any of its parts is strictly prohibited.